cryptopunksnotdead/punks.sandbox/cryptopunks/README.md

-Yes, you can use any 24x24 composite.
+Yes, you can use any composite image in the 24x24 format.
 Use the `--file` option.
-Example - let's flip the 1000 More Punks collection:
+Example - let's shuffle the 1000 More Punks collection:

 ```
 $ punk --file ./morepunks.png shuffle